akka/akka/akka-docs/scala/fault-tolerance.rst

 .. code-block:: scala

-  AllForOneStrategy( //FaultHandlingStrategy; AllForOneStrategy or OneForOneStrategy
+  AllForOnePermanentStrategy( //FaultHandlingStrategy; AllForOnePermanentStrategy or OneForOnePermanentStrategy
     List(classOf[Exception]), //What exceptions will be handled
     3,           // maximum number of restart retries 5000        // within time in millis